 We have approximately 240 camper spots available each week of camp, 30 of these spots are reserved for our Senior Camp (older campers) and they fill up very quickly.

 Whether you are coming on your own or with a friend or in a large group, you’ll be comforted to know that you’ll be placed in a cabin and section with other campers your own age.
 Campers live in cabins with 8 – 10 other campers.

 Many of our campers who come in a group are members of a hockey team who wish to train together or friends who love hockey and want to share a summer camp experience.

 Don’t worry if your level of hockey experience is different from your friends.
 HOC is for all levels and our campers represent the full spectrum of skill level from House League to AAA Rep.

-Players are divided on the ice into one of four player ability groups (each group given different hockey jersey colour).
-Our experienced instructors challenge each camper at their own pace and help campers progresses through their own personal skill development.
+Players are divided on the ice into one of four-player ability groups (each group given different hockey jersey colour).
+Our experienced instructors challenge each camper at their own pace and help campers progress through their own personal skill development.

 ...You want to build team spirit.

 ...You want to really improve your hockey skills.